-- 1) Go to my.vccd.edu - 2) Log in with "User Name" and "Password" - 3) Click on the "Faculty" tab - 4) Click on the "Check Roster" under faculty self service - 5) Make sure the current term is highlighted - 6) All of your CRNs should be listed on the menu - 7) Select multiple CRNs by checking the boxes next to the course number.
+- 1) Go to my.vcccd.edu - 2) Log in with "Username" and "Password" - 3) Click on the "Faculty Tools" under Tools - 4) Click on the "Course Rosters" under faculty tools - 5) Make sure the current term is highlighted - 6) All of your CRNs should be listed on the menu - 7) Select multiple CRNs by checking the boxes next to the course number.
 You may print as many of the rosters as you wish. - 8) Your online rosters will come up on the screen.
-You can view your current seat count, the census and drop deadlines for your courses, an alphabetical listing of the students currently enrolled, the "add - authorization" codes for each CRN (issued the 2nd week of the term), dropped students, waitlisted students, and auditing students. - 9) PRINT ROSTERS: Go to the "File" option at the top of the screen and click on it to see the drop-down list of functions.
+You can view your current seat count, the census and drop deadlines for your courses, an alphabetical listing of the students currently enrolled, the "add authorization" codes for each CRN (issued the 2nd week of the term), dropped students, waitlisted students, and auditing students. - 9) PRINT ROSTERS: Go to the "File" option at the top of the screen and click on it to see the drop-down list of functions.
 Find the "Print" command, click on it.
-A box will come up that identifies the printer to be used; verify that it is the correct printer, and click "OK".
+A box will come up that identifies the printer to be used; verify that it is the correct printer and click "OK".
 Your rosters and add authorization codes will print to the identified printer.